etsangsplk/scimv2-pilot/README.md

 Overview
 --------
 This project is a sample implementation of SCIM v2.
-It is the codebase that was used during the SCIM v2 Interop for CIS 2016.

 Getting Started
 ---------------